nyiyui/parallel-coloring/README.md

 Correctness:
 Since the sets `initial_s[i]` are disjoint, the algorithm is guaranteed to give a valid k-coloring of the graph.

+Parallelism:
+The algorithm cannot be run in a data-parallel manner as each iteration of Luby's algorithm (step 3) is dependent on the previous iteration (previous iterations could color a vertex that could be colored by multiple colors).
+The algorithm can be parallelized by domain decomposition, by performing a tree decomposition and coloring each tree vertex in parallel.
+Communication/coordination between the threads is required to ensure that the tree decomposition is valid and that the coloring is correct.

-Note that we use a modified Lbuy's algorithm:
+Note that we use a modified Luby's algorithm:
 1. Construct `degree` such that `degree[v]` is the degree of vertex `v`.
 2. Let `g_prime` be the given graph.
 3. While `g_prime` is not empty: